Archive

 Beppu artisans use madake bamboo.
 Madake (Phyllostachys bambusoides) is one of the three most important and widely used types of bamboo in Japan, especially for Traditional Japanese Craft.
 (The other ones are moso and hotchiku).
 Madake grows large and is so widely used because of the quality and straightness of the culm (stem) and the smoothness of its nodes (horizontal rings).

-There was a dedicated area of bamboo master artisans and their works including the first National Living Treasure in Bamboo Craft, Shounsai Shono (1904-1974) and apprentices he mentored including Ryuun Yamaguchi and Nobuyuki Tanabe.
+There was a special dedicated area for the work by bamboo master artisans including the first National Living Treasure in Bamboo Craft, Shounsai Shono (1904-1974) and apprentices he mentored including Ryuun Yamaguchi and Nobuyuki Tanabe.

 The work of Nobuyuki Tanabe